 The relevant options during compression and extraction in WinRAR are as follows:

 Security is always a valid concern when evidence is transmitted electronically.
-When compressing files, we recommend using encrypted archives as an additional security measure.
+When compressing files into file containers, we recommend using encrypted archives as an additional security measure.
 The encryption password should be strong, and different than the credentials required to access the file transfer system.
 WinZip and 7-Zip support AES-256 encryption while WinRAR uses a maximum AES key size of 128 bits.
 WinRAR and 7-Zip support encrypting file names while WinZip does not.

 Long File Paths